20089582/civ-ipriot-smiley/knowledge_and_evidence.md

    **1.** Which colors are defined and in which class(s)?

-            the smiley class deffines and contains a deffinition of 5 colours WHITE,GREEN,RED,YELLOW,BLANK
+            the smiley class deffines and contains a deffinition of 6 colours WHITE,GREEN,RED,YELLOW,BLANK,BLUE

    **2.** What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.